 PRANAYAMA TEACHER TRAINING

-Pranayama Teacher Training – Starts Saturday 8th August, is delivered fully online and includes;
+Pranayama Teacher Training – Starts Saturday 16th August 2021, all online and includes;

 This course will cover every aspect of practicing and teaching pranayama with one to one, group modules, and live class situations all online.